Article reading time: 26 min

 Is indefinite optimism even possible?

-So the question is: how can the future keeps on getting better if no one plans for it?
+So the question is: how can the future keep on getting better if no one plans for it?

 Definite optimism works when you build the future you want.